Have inverted nipples or flat nipples been a problem in the

 nursing, the nipples will be corrected from the baby nursing, especially if

 the mother nurses for a long period of time.
+Most women will have difficulty,

 pregnancy, then it should be started ASAP.